 Summer’s merely a fleeting moment but this time it was going to stick around for a bit longer.
 And although I wasn’t anticipating the long haul flight back home, I definitely was looking forward to skipping winter altogether.
 The last three years were good to me; albeit a little bittersweet.
-Ironically, there isn’t much tying me back to it but I’ll always be drawn to its nostalgia and melancholy’s how I’ll always remember it.
+Ironically, there isn’t much tying me back to it but I’ll always be drawn to its nostalgia and foolish optimism is how I’ll always remember it.
 And so I smiled to myself as I finished packing up two cabin sized luggages strewn across the living room floor.
 Leaving London for a whole year never seemed like a better option than it did in that moment; and I was going to make a couple stops in Southern Europe right before heading back home.
 An ancient coastal fortress town in Croatia that literally and figuratively took my breath away was first on that list.
-Strolling through time in an old medieval town under the hot scorching sunshine and specular reflection from prussian blue waters against cruise ships and contentment that brought creativity to a halt will forever be how I remember the beginning of my extended summer.
+Strolling through time in an old medieval town under the hot scorching sunshine and specular reflection from prussian blue waters against cruise ships and contentment that brought creativity to a halt was the beginning of my extended summer.